 College-issued purchasing credit cards should be used for College purchases under $1000.
-For more information, click here.
+Read the purchasing card user guide.

 Expenditures made under grants and contracts must comply with all requirements of the grant or contract agency.
 Federal grants and contracts require compliance with Attachment O, OMB circular A-110.
-Copies are available by clicking here.
+Copies are available at whitehouse.gov.
 Prior to making purchases, the principal investigators must familiarize themselves with these requirements.

 Items purchased under grants and contracts become the property of Hampshire College.
 The College delegates responsibility for the care and operation of the property to the principal investigator.

 Hampshire College is committed to supporting minority and women-owned businesses.
 In recognition of the value of diversity in our society, we aggressively promote and seek out minority-owned and women-owned businesses.

 Purchasing of non-beverage potable alcohol requires a permit from the Bureau of Alcohol, Tobacco, and Firearms.
 All such requests must be placed through the campus police, and any requisition must have the approval of the director of public safety.

 All furniture purchases must have the approval of the purchasing office.
 No invoices will be paid without the approval of the purchasing office; fire-retardant materials may be required.

 Effective July 1, 2003, Hampshire College began purchasing 100% post-consumer content, 100% chlorine-free, recycled paper.
 This paper will be used campus-wide in all copiers and office printers whenever possible.
 When not possible, paper that is 30% or higher post-consumer waste and 100% chlorine-free will be purchased. .